NBA Rumors: Celtics Could Get Julius Randle From Knicks Using $28.5 Million Trade Exception

 "Bringing in a more versatile power forward—one who can knock down threes at a higher clip and play-make for others at times—would help.
 Boston is just 29th in assist percentage (53.8 percent) and has remained in the bottom four even with Walker's return from a knee injury.
 Julius Randle, 26, is assembling the best season of his career (22.5 points, 11.3 rebounds, 6.0 assists per game, 35.6 percent from three) for the New York Knicks.
 His long-term future with the franchise was in doubt after the team selected power forward Obi Toppin at No. 8 overall this past draft, meaning Randle could be available via trade."

 Randle would be an incredible addition to the Celtics, giving them a very reliable scoring option, rebounder, on-court facilitator, and a legitimate threat from beyond the arc.
 Having a floor-spacing big man like him would be beneficial for Jayson Tatum, Jaylen Brown, and Kemba Walker.
-Randle could draw defenders from the three-point range which would make it easier for Tatum, Brown, and Walker to penetrate the basket or kick the ball out when they are trapped by the opposing team’s defense.
+Randle could draw defenders from the three-point range, which would make it easier for Tatum, Brown, and Walker to penetrate the basket or kick the ball out when they are trapped by the opposing team's defense.

 At 26, Randle also perfectly fits the timeline of Tatum and Brown.
-A starting lineup of Walker, Brown, Tatum, Randle, and Tristan Thompson would give the Celtics a better matchup against Eastern Conference powerhouse teams like the Brooklyn Nets, Philadelphia 76ers, Miami Heat, and the Milwaukee Bucks.
+A starting lineup of Walker, Brown, Tatum, Randle, and Tristan Thompson could give the Celtics a better matchup against Eastern Conference powerhouse teams like the Brooklyn Nets, Philadelphia 76ers, Miami Heat, and the Milwaukee Bucks.

-Randle may not have shown any sign that he’s no longer happy in New York, but he would definitely be intrigued by the idea of playing in Boston.
-Compared to the Knicks, joining forces with Tatum and Brown on the Celtics would give him a realistic chance of winning his first championship ring in the 2020-21 NBA season.
+Randle may not have shown any signs that he's no longer happy in New York, but he may be intrigued by the idea of playing in Boston.
+Compared to the Knicks, joining the Celtics might give him a realistic chance of winning his first championship ring.